 - Granola bars.
 Another excellent filler or snack, just be sure it’s the kind without tons of sugar and ingredients you can actually read.

-BAKING: I like to have a couple of easy homemade items each week that I can rotate through during the week.
-These might be a couple of the following:
+THE PREP LIST: I like to have a couple of easy homemade items each week that I can rotate through during the week.
+But not ALL of them.
+I pick two and that gets us through the week.
+Usually a pair from this list:

 - No-bake fruit & nut balls.
 Again, if your school allows nuts, you can make these kinds of balls in any variety you can think of.
 Our favorites are chocolate fruit & nuts, and oatmeal chocolate chip.